nebari-dev/nebari-docs/docs/docs/faq.md

 You can add the package to the `qhub_config.yml`.
 If you don't have access to the deployment repo, you'll need to contact your Nebari administrator to include the required package.

-## What's included in the user's environment if a user wants to use Dask?
+## What's included in the conda environment if I want to use Dask?

 There are drop-in replacements for `distributed`, `dask`, and `dask-gateway` with the correct pinned versions available via the [QHub Dask metapackage](https://github.com/conda-forge/qhub-dask-feedstock).
 Example: `qhub-dask==||QHUB_VERSION||`.